josdejong/typed-function/README.md

     var f = typed.find(fn, ['number', 'string']);
     var f = typed.find(fn, 'number, string');
     ```

+-   `typed.isTypedFunction(entity: any): boolean`

+    Return true if the given entity appears to be a typed function
+    (created by any instance of typed-function), and false otherwise.
+It
+    tests for the presence of a particular property on the entity,
+    and so could be deceived by another object with the same property, although
+    the property is chosen so that's unlikely to happen unintentionally.

 -   `typed.addType(type: {name: string, test: function} [, beforeObjectTest=true]): void`